pinkpong111/governance-rules-theory/README.md

 | $D_{\text{interdependency}}$ | Strength of interdependency relationships |
 | $L_{\text{reinforcement}}$ | Number of active mutual reinforcement loops |

-These variables are conceptual placeholders for future formalization
+> These variables are conceptual placeholders for future formalization.

 ### 6.4 Position Design in Seeds